braunstr/FairLearnLab/README.md

 - **Plots (PNG):** `results/plots/`
   - e.g. general data distribution, accuracy vs fairness trade-offs, bar charts for fairness metrics, calibration disparity plots, Pareto visualizations

-If you want to start clean, delete the `results/` folder contents and re-run the notebooks from top to bottom.